dourmiah/Fraud_detection_lead_2/04_consumer/README.md

 <!-- ###################################################################### -->
 # Testing a first version of a consumer for the `fraud_detection_2` application

-Run the consumer with the following command :
+Run the ``consumerXY.py`` script in the Docker image with the following command :

 ```
 ./run_app.ps1

 ```

 Via the `run_app.ps1`, the consumer in launched in **detached mode**.
-This is why we don't see anything in the console.
-We must use docker-compose command to
+This is why we don't see anything in the current terminal.
+We must use ``docker-compose`` commands to :
 * list the running process (``docker-compose ps``)
 * inspect the logs (`docker-compose logs consumer`)
 * gently close the app (`docker-compose down consumer`)